andybyers21/HTML-Resume-Builder/markdown/Andy_Byers_CV_Nov_2020.md

 ---

-> I’m a developer with an understanding of business logic, user requirements and a background in project management (APM qualified).
+> I’m a developer with an understanding of business logic, user requirements and a background in project management (**APM qualified**).
 Currently freelancing in the software development space.
 Proponent of open source software and open source thinking.
-With a special interest in UI design and knowledge management.
+With a special interest in UI design and knowledge management.\
-> \
-> \
-> A background of project management and leadership positions within the oil and gas offshore maintenance sector.
-Leading teams of 100+ over multiple installations & developing OPITO training standards.
+> A background of leadership positions within the oil and gas offshore maintenance sector.
+Leading teams of 100+ over multiple installations and developing OPITO training standards.
 I have also successfully run a wholly owned retail operation.

 ---